Camping, Canoeing and Eating Catfish Stew

 Several years ago I was at the creek and I felt like Tom Sawyer or even Huckleberry Finn as I watched the young boys, wearing cut-off jeans climb the tall trees, swing out over the creek and drop into the dark water, popping up a few feet away.
 I now have my inflatable Avon dinghy, with an engine of course, and whenever I have a minute I am on the creek.

-When I was looking for a catfish recipe, I certainly knew who to ask.
-If you go to the creek, you just might want to ask Carolyn how to cook up your catch.
+When I was looking for a catfish recipe, I certainly knew who to ask – it was Carolyn.

 On July 18, 2007, the Washington Post ran a story about these wonderful camping platforms: "Swamp Things in North Carolina, Paddle down a Creek", by Diane Daniel.
 And if you don’t really want to sleep in the swamp on a platform, Ms. Daniel suggests staying at Big Mill Bed and Breakfast.